columbia/dvh-asplos-ae/README.md

   # mount /dev/sda4 /vm
   ```
 * A virtual machine image file available in the archive having (TBD as the last step of the submission) DOI number.
   * The image file already has necessary Linux kernel and QEMU in place for each virtual machine.
 It still requires kernel boot parameter configuration for different experiments.
-[See]#kernel-parameter-setup
+[See]#kernel-parameter-setup and [Kernel Setup]#Kernel Setup
   * Just for Shih-Wei for testing before the submission: The image is also available in /proj/kvmarm-PG0/jintack/nested/ae-guest0.img.bz2 on Wisconsin cluster.

 ## Basic preparation